yongler/tp/docs/DeveloperGuide.md

 1. Add application <br>

-   Test input: `add n/Google j/Intern p/65218000 e/google@yahoo.sg a/70 Pasir Panjang Rd t/SoftwareEngineering pt/HIGH ast/NOT_APPLIED` <br>
+   Test case: `add n/Google j/Intern p/65218000 e/google@yahoo.sg a/70 Pasir Panjang Rd t/SoftwareEngineering pt/HIGH ast/NOT_APPLIED` <br>

-   Expected output: Summary box for Total Applications, High Priority Applications and Not Applied Applications have one more application and all Summary boxes update the total number of applications. <br>
+   Expected output: Summary box for `Total Applications`, `High Priority Applications` and `Not Applied Applications` have one more application and all summary boxes update the total number of applications. <br>

 2. Edit application <br>

-   Assuming application at index 1 is of `LOW` priority. <br>
+   Prerequisite: Application at index 1 is of `LOW` priority. <br>

-   Test input: `edit 1 pt/high` <br>
+   Test case: `edit 1 pt/high` <br>

-   Expected output: Summary box for Low Priority Applications decreases by one and Summary box for High Priority Applications increases by one.
+   Expected output: Summary box for `Low Priority Applications` decreases by one and Summary box for `High Priority Applications` increases by one.

 ### Deleting an application